Introduction

 Important Considerations

-• All Rows from Right Table: The RIGHT JOIN returns all rows from the right table, regardless of whether there is a match in the left table.
+RIGHT JOINreturns all rows from the right table, regardless of whether there is a match in the left table. - NULL Values: When there is no match, the result set will contain

-• Performance: Joins can impact performance, especially on large datasets.
+NULLfor columns from the left table. - Performance: Joins can impact performance, especially on large datasets.
 Ensure appropriate indexing on the columns used in the join condition to optimize query performance.

-• Column Naming: If the joined tables have columns with the same name, use table aliases or fully qualify the column names to avoid ambiguity.
+- Column Naming: If the joined tables have columns with the same name, use table aliases or fully qualify the column names to avoid ambiguity.

 Example with Table Aliases